goreleaser/goreleaser/README.md

 GoReleaser builds Go binaries for several platforms, creates a github release and then push a homebrew formulae to a repository.
 All that wrapped in your favorite CI.

+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to root@carlosbecker.com.

 ## How it works?

 The idea started with a [simple shell script](https://github.com/goreleaser/old-go-releaser),